mhtvsSFrpHdE/prefetch/qpp/prefetch/README.md

 Compress these file using `7z lzma2 fastest`, can reduce total size from `2.19GB` to `190MB`.
 I'm pretty sure my SSD nand lifespan were abused.

-Enable NTFS compress on ipch folder can also reduce size from `2.19GB` to `615MB`.
+Enable NTFS compress on ipch folder reduce size from `2.19GB` to `615MB`.
-The performance should be improved in this approach.